Blog Banner SVG

 The following documents are required to establish the legal identity and operational details of the partnership firm:

-1. Partnership Deed: The partnership deed is drawn up on judicial stamp paper received from the relevant State Registrar’s Office and must be signed by all partners.
+1. Partnership Deed: The partnership deed is drawn up on non-judicial stamp paper received from authorized stamp vendors, the state treasury, or via e-stamping (SHCIL).

 It should clearly mention the firm name, nature of business, capital contribution, profit-sharing ratio, rights and duties of partners, and duration.

-3. Address Proof of Firm: If the registered office is rented, the firm must submit a rent agreement along with one utility bill (such as an electricity bill, water bill, property tax bill, or gas receipt).
-The firm must also submit a letter of authorization from the landlord.
+3. Address Proof of Firm: If the registered office is rented, the firm must submit a rent agreement along with one utility bill.

-4. NOC from the Property Owner: The firm must obtain a NOC from the property owner if the business premises are rented or not owned by the partners.
+4. NOC from the Property Owner: The firm must obtain an NOC from the property owner if the business premises are rented or not owned by the partners.

 5. GST Registration Certificate (if applicable): The firm must submit a GST registration certificate if it registers under GST due to turnover limits, interstate supply, or mandatory GST provisions.